-What are punctuations in the English language?
-Punctuations are the characters that help you to distinguish between different ideas in a sentence.
+What are punctuation marks in the English language?
+Punctuation marks are the characters that help you to distinguish between different ideas in a sentence.
 Moreover, it creates a rhythm and makes it easy for the readers to understand your writing.

 Different types of punctuations

-You can categorize punctuations in different kinds.
-Here are the different kinds of punctuation.
+You can categorize punctuations into different kinds.
+Here are the different kinds of punctuation marks.

 - Period (.)

 A period is also known as a full stop.
 You should use a full stop at the end of every sentence.
 In addition, it distinguishes between different sentences.